 If you want to stay in a cosmopolitan hotel in Monopoli, then check the beautiful “the Don Ferrante”.

 Distance by train from Monopoli –> Ostuni: Approximately 20-29 minutes / Cost: from 2.50 € / Frequency: Every 1 hour approx.

 THIRD STOP: OSTUNI

-In Ostuni we had the chance to stay in a fairy-tale Masseria with conical domes, the Masseria Grieco.
-A Masseria is a fortified farmhouse or country house, usually found in Puglia, surrounded by meadows, olive groves and pastures.
+In Ostuni, we had the chance to stay in a fairy-tale Masseria with conical domes, the Masseria Grieco.
+A Masseria is a fortified farmhouse or country house, usually found in Puglia, surrounded by meadows, olive groves, and pastures.
 They were used by the landowners as crop stores or for the production of wine or cheese from the 16th to the 18th century and were inhabited during the summer months.
-Today, many Masserias have become boutique hotels and staying in some of them is a real experience, though I would say that eating there ia another great experience as they cook with traditional products that they produce.
+Today, many Masserias have become boutique hotels, and staying in some of them is a real experience, though I would say that eating there is another great experience as they cook with traditional products that they produce.

 Distance by train from Ostuni –> Alberobello (Fasano): Approximately 10-14 minutes / Cost: from 1,40 € / Frequency: 12 trains a day.

 Alberobello was the place I was looking forward to seeing and you can easily understand why.
 A small town of 10,000 inhabitants, with picturesque white houses and conical domes, is not difficult to transfer us to a medieval fairy-tale of the most imaginative childhood creativity or, more simply, my favorite Smurfs’ village.
 But the fairy-tale Alberobello is actually real.
 The history of these special houses is linked to the decree of the Kingdom of Naples in the fifteenth century.
 Peasants built their houses and dwellings without mortar so that, in case of royal inspection, the structures could quickly and easily be taken down and the tax bill would remain low.